Honda Accord (sixth generation): Americas, Australia, New Zealand and Southeast Asia

-In September 2000, the American Accord sedan and coupe received a minor facelift for the 2001 model year.
+In September 2000, the American-market Accord sedan and coupe received a minor facelift.
 A new front fascia, rear bumper, sideskirt alteration, new taillights and wheel designs freshened the Accord's look.
 The interior saw minimal changes apart from some fabric and audio configuration changes.
 The LX and LX-V6 now included a standard CD player, and the EX four-cylinder now included a 6-disc in-dash CD changer with cassette player while the EX-V6 offered that stereo plus automatic climate control.
 All V6 models also included a traction control system that could be disabled by a switch, the first Accord to have such a system included.
 The Special Edition returned to the coupe and sedan models for its final model year, 2002.
 It included all the features of the LX, but added exclusive alloy wheels, keyless entry and a single CD/cassette radio.
 In the Philippines, only the sedan was available and offered in VTi and VTi-L trims.
 The VTi model was fitted with a 2.0L I4 VTEC engine rated at 152 bhp while the top VTi-L trim was fitted with a 2.3L I4 VTEC engine rated at 157 bhp.
 Both models are available with either a 5-speed manual transmission or a 4-speed automatic transmission.

 Honda made the decision to continue this generation of Accord one year longer than usual.
 Previously, the Accord ran four years on a single body-style and facelift before being redesigned.
 As with many Japanese cars, the typical Accord generation cycle was a 2:4 trend, with a newly released model running for years one and two unaltered, then getting a facelift for years three and four before a major redesign.
 This generation onwards would run a total of five years, with the facelift occurring for the fourth year.
 Accord sales remained steady despite the additional year.

 Despite the Accord's reputation for reliability, the V6 models were plagued by transmission failures and prompted class action lawsuits against the company (four-cylinder models were also affected, but not to the same extent).
-This caused Honda to extend the warranties for the 2000-2001 models to seven years or 109000 mi.
-1998, 1999 and 2002 cars were considered for extended coverage on a case-by-case basis.
-No formal recall occurred.
+No formal recall occurred in the US, but Honda did extend the warranties for the 2000 and 2001 models to seven years or 109000 mi.
+1998, 1999, and 2002 cars were considered for extended coverage on a case-by-case basis.
 In Canada, recall letters were sent out to owners who fell within a certain VIN range; this warranty was later re-extended for some owners to seven years in length.